Dallas College Eastfield

 Dallas College Eastfield Campus (Eastfield or EFC) is a public community college campus in Mesquite, Texas.
 It was founded in 1970 and has an enrollment of more than 14,000 students.
 It is part of Dallas College.

 From 1981 until 2000, the Don Ellis Library and Collection, which included his instruments and Grammy for the film The French Connection, was housed at Eastfield.

 Athletics

-Dallas College Eastfield Campus Harvesters compete within the Metro Athletic Conference, a National Junior College Athletic Association Division III non-scholarship conference.
+Dallas College Eastfield Campus Harvesters compete within the Dallas Athletic Conference, a National Junior College Athletic Association Division III non-scholarship conference.
 Sports at Dallas College Eastfield Campus include men's basketball, baseball, women's volleyball, and women's soccer.
-The baseball team won the NJCAA DIII championship in 2001, 2006 & 2011.
+The basketball team won the NJCAA DIII National Championship in 1997.
+The volleyball team won the NJCAA DIII National Championship in 2024, 2023, and 2017.
+The baseball team won the NJCAA DIII National Championship in 2001, 2006, and 2011.